 3 to allocate the appropriate resources for in-service training in accordance with an established programme, representing, to the extent practicable, a target of three per cent of the budget allocated to staff costs;

-4 to follow with the greatest attention the question of recruitment and to adopt, within existing resources and consistent with the United Nations common system, the measures it deems necessary to secure an adequate number of qualified candidates for Union posts, particularly taking account of considering b), c) and h) above.
+4 to follow with the greatest attention the question of recruitment and to adopt, within existing resources and consistent with the United Nations common system, the measures it deems necessary to secure an adequate number of qualified candidates for Union posts, particularly taking account of considering b), c),h) and i) above.

-ANNEX 1 TO RESOLUTION 48 (Rev. busan, 2014)
+ANNEX 1 TO RESOLUTION 48 (Rev. dubai, 2018)

 Matters for reporting to the Council on staff issues, including staff in regional and area offices, and recruitment issues